-UK-EU talks near collapse ahead of Johnson Brussels trip
+UK-EU talks near collapse ahead of Johnson trip to Brussels

+“Our friends have just got to understand the U.K. has left the EU in order to be able to exercise democratic control over the way we do things,” Johnson said during a visit to a hospital where some of the world’s first COVID-19 vaccinations were being administered.
+“There is also the issue of fisheries where we are a long way apart still.

+“But hope springs eternal.
+I will do my best to sort it out if we can.”

-With negotiators deadlocked on key issues after months of tense talks, German European Affairs Minister Michael Roth said the bloc’s confidence in Britain was hanging in the balance.
+German European Affairs Minister Michael Roth said the bloc’s confidence in Britain was hanging in the balance.

 “What we need is political will in London,” said Roth, whose country currently holds the EU’s rotating presidency.
 “Let me be very clear, our future relationship is based on trust and confidence.
 It’s precisely this confidence that is at stake in our negotiations right now.